Rooster Comb Mountain

 October 25, 2020 | Keene Valley, NY

 We started out on the Rooster Comb trailhead behind the parking lot on a primarily flat, tree-covered trail.
 We approached the pond where we remained to the left to stay on trail (although if you do go around the pond, it will loop and bring you back to the same trail.)
 We continued on until we reached the next junction, where we continued straight towards Rooster Comb (veering left will take you on the Flume Brook trail, which will bring you to another junction for Snow Mountain, but also eventually looping you to Rooster Comb.)
 It was a crisp, autumn day, with the dancing leaves past peak foliage.
-Note this is a mostly tree-covered route, winding through pleasant terrain as you gain elevation.
+This is a mostly tree-covered route, winding through pleasant terrain as you gain elevation.

 After some good laughs and steady, gradual inclines up the trail, we reached another junction, which directed us to the remaining 0.5 miles to the summit of Rooster Comb.
 On this section, you are basically making a big u-turn up the trail, until you reach an overlook, granting you beautiful views of the Giant Mountain wilderness and beyond.
 After a quick stop here, we made the final push onwards to the summit.
 And then we made it!
 Breakfast /snack time and a well-deserved break included stunning views of snow-capped peaks, namely Lower Wolf Jaw staring right back at us.
 The views of the many other high peaks are phenomenal.
 Despite the brisk temperatures, we spent a considerable time at the summit, as we met a trio of awesome women who had been hiking the high peaks for years.
 It was SO inspiring to connect and hear their stories; I hope one day to run into them again!
 After some photos, more laughs, and saying farewell to these insane views and our new friends, we began our descent the exact same way as our ascent.